mozmeao/MIECO/README.md

 The Webpack will output all HTML files to a folder called `dist`.

+## AI Guide-specific instructions
+The AI Guide is hosted in this repo, and uses a slightly different Markdown-flavored templating system, but the same `npm` steps above.
+It also uses Tailwind for CSS and doesn't use Protocol.

+Content for the guide is generated from Markdown files in `templates/ai/content` using scripts in `tools/`.
+To generate fresh content:
+`tools/build_ai_guide.sh`

+Note that pages in `/pages/ai/content` should always be generated using the script above.

+To run the server:
+`tools/build_ai_guide.sh`
+`npx tailwindcss -w`
+`npm run start`

+Go to `/ai/home.html`

 ## Folder Hierarchy

 All Nunjucks files are either located in the `templates/` folder or the `pages/` folder.